Dr Terry Orlick Phd.

-In 2018 the first study evaluated a group of Stage 2 teachers and children at a NSW Government Primary School in Sydney, and in just two terms the teachers were noticing changes in how children talked about their feelings, and children were not only comfortable at practising the PLS strategies at schools but were also incorporating certain aspects into other areas of their lives.
+In 2018 the first study evaluated a group of Stage 2 teachers and children at a NSW Government Primary School in Sydney, and in just two terms the teachers were noticing changes in how children talked about their feelings, and children were not only comfortable at practising the PLS strategies at school, they were also incorporating certain aspects into other areas of their lives.

 In 2019, the second study explored how a privately-owned Early Childhood Long Day Care Centre in a north west Sydney suburb was experiencing the PLS Early Childhood Wellbeing Program.
 After only 4 months educators were already noticing positive changes in some children's behaviours .

-In May 2020 the third Qualitative study on The Positive Living Skills programs has just been released reporting on Stage 2 and 3 teachers and students over a full year at a regional Public School in Wellington NSW, and results suggest that 'the Positive Living Skills Primary School Wellbeing Program has had a positive impact on the social and emotional development of students'.
+In May 2020 the third Qualitative study on The Positive Living Skills programs was released reporting on Stage 2 and 3 teachers and students over a full year at a regional Public School in Wellington NSW, and results suggest that 'the Positive Living Skills Primary School Wellbeing Program has had a positive impact on the social and emotional development of students'.